The pages and posts on this website, destressfortheems.blogspot.com, contain hypertext links and/or pointers

 Courage

-A positive attitude gives us peace, which is the opposite of stress and it promotes greater energy for the individual.
+gives us peace, which is the opposite of stress and it promotes greater energy for the individual.
 It takes energy to relieve stress and energy increases our self-confidence, self-esteem, and self-worth, which will increase our feelings of abundance.

 When we believe in ourselves we eliminate doubt, fear, and worry, which are stress inducers.
 Believing in ourselves allows us unlimited possibilities and a more abundant life.